-- For basting stitches made by sewing machine use the longest stitch length 5mm (up to 7mm on some machines) so they will be easy to remove.
+- For basting stitches made by sewing machines use the longest stitch length 5mm (up to 7mm on some machines) so they will be easy to remove.

 2. For topstitching, quilting and decorative stitching use a longer stitch length (2.5 – 3.5 depending on the fabric thickness)

-3. For stay stitching set your stitch length shorter 1.5 – 2.0
+3. For stay stitching set your stitch length shorter than 1.5 – 2.0

 6. For machine quilting set the stitch length longer (2.5 – 3.5)

-7. For gathering use stitch length 4.5 or 5
+7. For gathering use a stitch length of 4.5 or 5

 8. For curves with a smaller radius use a shorter stitch